What is gray skin?

-When someone is in the late stages of a disease or organ failure, blood flow slows and produces a gray pallor:
+When someone is in the late stages of a disease or organ failure, blood flow slows and produces a gray pallor.
+This includes:

 - late stage chronic kidney disease, or renal failure